morrislab/TrackSigFreq/README.md

 # Note

 Some users may have plotting issues with `TrackSig` if `ggplot2` is not explicitly loaded with `library(ggplot2)`.
-We are experiencing a bug that has been [previously described](https://github.com/tidyverse/ggplot2/issues/663) for `ggplot2`.
+This may be related to a bug that has been [previously described](https://github.com/tidyverse/ggplot2/issues/663) for `ggplot2`.